AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_dapp/pxe_service.md

 ## Create RPC client

-We'll use the `createAztecRpcClient` function from `aztec.js` to connect to the Sandbox, which by default runs on `localhost:8080`.
+We'll use the `createPXEClient` function from `aztec.js` to connect to the Sandbox, which by default runs on `localhost:8080`.
 To test the connection works, we'll request and print the node's chain id.

 Let's create our first file `src/index.mjs` with the following contents: